tgstation/tgstation/code/datums/ai/learn_ai.md

 - **Finding nothing is just a FAILURE.** If the source returns an empty list, the leaf simply fails.
 - **Use `/datum/targeting_strategy/anything` if you don't filter for specifics.** With this strategy the only thing we check is `get_dist`, which is enough when the source already gives you the specific candidates you want.
+- **Selection does not imply a private refresh timer.** `TARGET_RESELECT_WITH_SELECTION` reruns a configured priority strategy whenever the tree normally ticks the acquisition leaf; without a priority strategy it retains a valid target. `TARGET_REVALIDATE` retains any valid target even when a priority strategy exists, while `TARGET_ALWAYS_SEARCH` always searches.
 - **Reuse before you build.** There are many existing sources and strategies.
 Use these before adding new ones.

 Once the target key is set, the rest of your tree reacts to it the way you've already seen.
 A `decorator` gates the combat branch behind "is the target key set?".
 An observer on this decorator can cancel lower priority behavior when the target is set, or cancel its own behavior when the target is lost.

-> Note: combat target _searching_ during a fight is usually done by the `update_targets` leaf, which keeps `BB_CURRENT_TARGET` refreshed while you fight. `update_interaction_target` is the general-purpose "go find a thing" leaf for everything else.
+> Note: combat target _searching_ during a fight is usually done by the `update_combat_targets` leaf, which keeps `BB_CURRENT_TARGET` refreshed while you fight. `update_interaction_target` is the general-purpose "go find a thing" leaf for everything else.